November 1, 2017

 Communication is usually a major downfall of projects.
 You need a builder who can communicate clearly not only with you, but also with their suppliers and their team.

 Communication issues can cause delays and frustration.
 Does the quote look professional?
 Is it clearly laid out?
 Are email exchanges clear?
-You can also ask to see samples of project documentation, like meeting schedules, to see what level of detail the written documentation goes into.
-Remember, clear communication and high levels of detail leave less room for misinterpretation and leads to a smoother delivery.
+You can also ask to see samples of project documentation to see what level of detail the written documentation goes into.
+Remember - clear communication and lots of detail leave less room for misinterpretation resulting in a smoother delivery.

 Building is expensive but having the wrong builder can really blow out your costs.
 You want to make sure the builder you select is trustworthy and easy to communicate with while also being able to run your project on time and within budget.
-Download our handy checklist to help you select the right builder for your project.
+Download our handy checklist to help you select the right builder for your project or contact us to see how we can help.